Zeal8bit/Zeal-8-bit-OS/README.md

 And of course **fixing bugs!**

-As ZealOS is still in beta version, you will encounter bugs, errors, problems, please feel free to open an issue, with a snippet of code to help reproducing the issue.
+As Zeal 8-bit OS is still in beta version, you will encounter bugs, errors, problems, please feel free to open an issue, with a snippet of code to help reproducing the issue.

 # Implementation details